adammcarth/adammcarthur.net/README.md

 ### Other Info

-This website is hosted on Google Compute Engine, with static content cached through Cloudflare.
+This website is hosted with Digital Ocean, with static content cached through Cloudflare.